 Jay Ghoul’s House of Curiosities

-Come visit the Disenchanted Castle!
-Meet long-dead family members as they lead you on a spooky tour of the Lyndhurst mansion.
-Guest will be able to experience the spectacular gothic castle at night and in a way rarely seen.
+Come visit the Disenchanted Castle with all new decorations and theme this year!
+If you’ve always dreamed of living in a castle, you better think twice!
+Castle dwellers including Maleficent, Dracula, Henry VII, those Hogwarts Wizards and the Wicked Witch will let you in on the real secrets of being a haunted ghoul.
+Experience the only indoor Halloween venue in Westchester.
+Meet the cast of characters as they lead you on a half-hour spooky performance through the first floor and basement of Lyndhurst mansion.
+Guest will be able to experience the spectacular gothic castle at night with eerie lighting and fabulous seasonal decorations in a way rarely seen.
 While the event will appeal to adults and teens, younger children can also participate as the performance is appropriate for all ages.
+If you’ve come before, the nighttime romp through the house is all new this year and every year!

 To purchase tickets, click the link below.
 For more information go to www.lyndhurst.org